luxacreative/starship/README.md

 # starship

-A simple 90s arcade game about starship shooting aliens in space made in Python using Pygame
+A simple 90s arcade game about a starship shooting aliens in space made in Python using Pygame.